| | | |

 Make a Kid's Cookbook

 My kids love helping in the kitchen.
 My daughter loves it so much that she tells me she wants to be a cook when she grows up.
 She has been taking some cooking classes and has loved them.
-She is always excited to share with us her creations.
+My daughter is always excited to share with us her creations.
 She has a folder with all the recipes she has made in her cooking class and it’s in the drawer with all of my recipes.

 I thought it would be fun to help her create her own recipe book with recipes she knows how to make all on her own.
 Of course, supervision is always required with younger kids.
 As a parent, you will know at what age it’s appropriate to let your kids cook alone.